If you do want to work with me there are some rules

 IT IS WORTH BEING UPFRONT THAT MANY PROJECTS FALTER BECAUSE

-THE COMMISSIONER DOESN’T HAVE ENOUGH TIME
+THE COMMISSIONER DOESN’T HAVE ENOUGH TIME OR SOMETHING ELSE

 OR A CLUE